blaze00193/X-ChainToken/README.md

 ### setOperator

-Owner to set and revoke operator addresses - these addresses can call setPeers, to disconnect or connect bridging between contracts.
+Owner to set and revoke operator addresses - these addresses can call resetPeer, to disconnect bridging between contracts.

-Beside the owner, the other available privileged roles are:

-- Operator
-- Delegate
+### resetPeer

+Resets the peer address (OApp instance) for a corresponding endpoint.
+Callable by owner or operator.

+### resetReceivedTokenAmount

+Resets the accrued received amount for specified chain.
+If the rate limit has been hit for a specific epoch, owner can call this function to reset the prior cumulative received amount, to allow receivals to continue uninterrupted.

+Useful to reset, instead of having to increase and decrease limits.

+### resetSentTokenAmount

+Resets the accrued sent amount for specified chain.
+If the rate limit has been hit for a specific epoch, owner can call this function to reset the prior cumulative sent amount, to allow sending to continue uninterrupted.

+Useful to reset, instead of having to increase and decrease limits.

+## Wallets

-As mentioned above, an operator can call the function setPeers to break or build a connection between two x-chain contracts.
+As mentioned above, an operator can call the function resetPeers to break or build a connection between two x-chain contracts.
 The delegate can block and clear potentially malicious messages.

 Both these roles would be useful from a risk monitoring and management standpoint as they can either terminate a specific message or the entire connection during an emergency.

 To that end, these addresses would have to be paired with an off-chain script that serves as a monitoring solution, sending in a timely transaction to disconnect bridging or reject a specific message.
 They cannot be multi-sigs addresses, as that would result in a delayed reaction.

-Am exploring Tenderly and Sphinx for a safe execution environment for these private-key enabled scripts.
+Can use Tenderly as a safe execution environment for these private-key enabled scripts.
+Additionally, for extra redundancy, can have an AWS script.

 The owner address however should be a multi-sig, as it has the ability to:

 - change whitelisted addresses
 - change rate limits
 - add/remove operators/delegates

 This should be a carefully considered and implemented process, which makes sense for a multi-sig -  a 2 out 3 should suffice.
 We can use gnosis safe.